 Can I Get My State Pension Paid into the UK and in Europe?

-- a bank in the country in Europe where you are currently living or
+- a bank in your country of residence or

 - a bank or building society in the UK